 Most expensive internet option

 Satellite is wireless, making it more available everywhere.
 Satellite internet has bandwidth comparable to DSL and cable but can often feel slower due to latency.
 The most expensive plans generally involve satellite service due to the cost of installation and interference with radio waves and delays that come with the technology.

-Fiber is usually the best technology to aim for, but it is not available everywhere and is also not always the most affordable.
+Fiber is usually the best technology to aim for, but it is not available everywhere and is also not always the most affordable, especially if you’re looking for a super high-speed plan.
 Luckily, many providers offer bargains on their lower-tier fiber options.

 The sneakiest part about “cheap” deals are the hidden fees.
 Although it can feel a bit underhanded, reducing the monthly cost by breaking it up into other required fees is not against the rules.
 That’s why we want to be transparent about the fees issued by our providers.

 |Provider||Equipment Rental fee||Data Overage Fee||Late Payment Fee||Cancellation Fee||Setup and Installation Fee||Self-Install Option|

 |AT&T||$10/mo. but is included in price||None||Up to $9.25 per transaction||Up to $180 (prorated by $15 per remaining month)||Up to $99||Free with a $35 activation fee if you order a self-install kit|

 |Spectrum||$5/mo. (for in-home Wi-Fi)||None||Up to $8.95||None||$99 to $49.99||Self-installation kit and activation are $19.99|